 As we can see, our #BizHeroes use online content strategically for many aspects of their brand including:

-- For staying in touch and connecting deeper with clients
+- For staying in touch and connecting deeper with clients.
+Tools like chatbots and IVR can scale this step!

 - Opening new doors and opportunities